-- FEMA: Hazard Mitigation Grant Program \$820,211

-The funds will be used for the acquisition and demolition of flood prone properties in the flood plain.
-Permanently removing structures from the flood plain reduces the financial impact to individuals and the communities where flooding occurs. - DuPage Mayors and Managers Conference 2015-2020 Surface Transportation Program - \$885,640

-The funds will be used for improvements at the intersection of Main Street and - The funds will be used for improvements at the intersection of Main Street and 59th Street. - Illinois Department of Commerce and Economic Opportunity \$35,000 Downtown Pedestrian Crossing Project
+- FEMA: Hazard Mitigation Grant Program \$820,211 The funds will be used for the acquisition and demolition of flood prone properties in the flood plain.
+Permanently removing structures from the flood plain reduces the financial impact to individuals and the communities where flooding occurs. - DuPage Mayors and Managers Conference 2015-2020 Surface Transportation Program - \$885,640 The funds will be used for improvements at the intersection of Main Street and 59th Street. - Illinois Department of Commerce and Economic Opportunity \$35,000 Downtown Pedestrian Crossing Project